jesperrasmussen/jekyll-flickr-generator/README.md

 ## Prerequirements

-octopress-flickr-generator uses a few things, like flickraw and memoize for caching.
+jekyll-flickr-generator uses a few things, like flickraw and memoize for caching.
 To get these, add these to your Gemfile:

 	gem 'flickraw'
 	gem 'builder', '> 2.0.0'
 	gem 'persistent_memoize'

-After adding these, run `bundle install` in the octopress installation to fetch and install the needed gems.
+After adding these, run `bundle install` in the jekyll installation to fetch and install the needed gems.

 ##API setup